 |Day 8||Excursion to Los Tuneles||Isabela|

-Today, you'll get to visit the famous Kicker Rock (also known as Leon Dormido—the sleeping lion), a volcanic formation that protrudes from the ocean waves.
-Prepare to snorkel with sea lions, colorful fish, rays, and turtles.
-If you're lucky, you may also see hammerhead sharks.
+Today, you'll visit the famous Kicker Rock (also known as Leon Dormido, or "the Sleeping Lion"), a volcanic formation that protrudes from the ocean waves.
+Put on a wetsuit — the water's cold! — to snorkel with sea lions, colorful fish, rays, and turtles.
+If you're lucky, you may also spot hammerhead sharks.

 Day 4: Day Trip to Española Island

-After the hike, you'll enjoy lunch on board and then head to a great snorkeling spot.
+After the hike, you'll enjoy lunch onboard the boat before heading to a great snorkeling spot.
 If you're interested in seeing more wildlife, you can jump into the water to look for tropical fishes, rays, and other aquatic species.
 Otherwise, you can stay on the boat and take in the views of Española Island as you relax.

-Day 5: Free Day in San Cristobal Island
+Day 5: Free Day on San Cristobal Island

-In the afternoon, you will visit the tiny island of Tintoreras to do hiking and snorkeling.
+In the afternoon, visit the tiny island of Tintoreras to hike and snorkel.
 During the first activity, you'll see Humboldt penguins, marine iguanas, and sea lions resting in the natural channels formed by lava.
-When you snorkel in the turquoise water, you'll spot different fish, sea turtles, rays and sharks — you might also get to swim next to the iguanas!
+When you snorkel in the turquoise water, you'll spot different fish, sea turtles, rays, and sharks — you might also get to swim next to iguanas!

 Day 7: Hike the Sierra Negra Volcano